-“Some women try to hang on to as much length as possible by avoiding haircuts, and yet they gain no length.
-We all have a maximum length our hair can reach according to our current regime.
+“Some women try to hang on to as much length as possible by avoiding haircuts, and yet they gain no length,” says Shab Aghajani, senior stylist and extensions specialist at Julien Farel Restore Salon & Spa.
+“We all have a maximum length our hair can reach according to our current regime.
 This is where your ends simply begin to break instead of continue to remain strong and healthy.
 Until you change your existing habits and products used on your hair, nothing will change about your hair.
-Trim the split ends, use thermal protection and safe thermal tools, and use the right hair mask and treatment to nourish your hair, because clearly you’ve plateaued and nothing will change unless you make some changes yourself!”says Shab Aghajani, Roy Teeluck Salon stylist.
+Trim the split ends, use thermal protection and safe thermal tools, and use the right hair mask and treatment to nourish your hair, because clearly you’ve plateaued and nothing will change unless you make some changes yourself!”

 “This does not mean that hair always stops growing once it reaches a specific length, but once a certain amount of time has passed.
 The growth phase is largely determined by genetics and typically lasts between two and six years,” says Dr. James C. Marotta, plastic surgeon and hair restoration specialist.

 “Studies have shown that the biology of hair can change, and the growth stage may shorten.
-This means that hair could begin shedding faster, making it appear thinner and shorter.
-For instance, if you have a five year anagen (growing) period, a single strand of hair will continue growing for five years before it will go into ‘resting’ phase.
-However, as we get older, the anagen phase is known to shorten, meaning hair will grow for less time before it enters the resting phase and ultimately sheds to make room for new (short) strands.
-Additionally, oil production on the scalp often begins to slow down after age 45, so hair may be less hydrated and appear coarser, making it more susceptible to damage and breakage,” says Dr. Marotta.
+This means that hair could begin shedding faster, making it appear thinner and shorter,” says Dr. Marotta.
+“For instance, if you have a five-year anagen [growing] period, a single strand of hair will continue growing for five years before it will go into ‘resting’ phase.
+However, as we get older, the anagen phase is known to shorten, meaning hair will grow for less time before it enters the resting phase and ultimately sheds to make room for new [short] strands.
+Additionally, oil production on the scalp often begins to slow down after age 45, so hair may be less hydrated and appear coarser, making it more susceptible to damage and breakage.”

 Sorry to break it to you all: Your hair may appear to be not growing, but in reality, it could be breaking once it reaches a certain length.
-Showering, brushing, styling, and bleaching hair can all lead to major split ends and breakage.
-Handling hair too roughly, using uncovered hair elastics, and brushing too often can cause dryness and brittleness.
+Showering, brushing, styling and bleaching hair can all lead to major split ends and breakage.
+Handling hair too roughly, using uncovered hair elastics and brushing too often can cause dryness and brittleness.
 Bleaching and chemical processes can cause hair to be overprocessed and lose elasticity and moisture.

 See Your Doctor

-“I always recommend a trip to the doctor to rule out allergies, dermatitis, hormonal disorders such as hyper thyroid, and general health issues,” says Stephanie Scuoppo of The Salon and Spa at Saks Fifth Avenue in New York City.
+“I always recommend a trip to the doctor to rule out allergies, dermatitis, hormonal disorders such as hyper thyroid, and general health issues,” says Stephanie Scuoppo, hairstylist and hair extension specialist at Oscar Blandi Salon.

-“It is called a ‘pattern’ as this type of hair thinning develops in patterns from the interaction between genetics and hormonal factors when certain sex hormones trigger a particular pattern of permanent hair thinning in genetically susceptible people.
-This results in hair changing its characteristics.
-It grows slower and becomes drier and more dull/brittle as each strand becomes thinner and thinner,” says Dr. Lars Skjøth, founder of the Harklinikken Hair Restoration Clinic.
+“It is called a ‘pattern’ as this type of hair thinning develops in patterns from the interaction between genetics and hormonal factors when certain sex hormones trigger a particular pattern of permanent hair thinning in genetically susceptible people,” says Dr. Lars Skjøth, founder of the Harklinikken Hair Restoration Clinic.
+“This results in hair changing its characteristics.
+It grows slower and becomes drier and more dull/brittle as each strand becomes thinner and thinner.”

-“It is important to have the proper levels of ferritin, zinc, and vitamin B12 to maintain desirable hair length and quality.
-Adequate iron and protein are necessary for hair strength and to prevent brittleness and breakage.
+“It is important to have the proper levels of ferritin, zinc and vitamin B12 to maintain desirable hair length and quality,” says Dr. Marotta.
+“Adequate iron and protein are necessary for hair strength and to prevent brittleness and breakage.
 A lack of ferritin can cause hair to move out of its growing phase and to shed too quickly.
-An overactive or underactive thyroid has also been shown to have an effect on hair growth,” says Dr. Marotta.
+An overactive or under active thyroid has also been shown to have an effect on hair growth.”

 Skin Conditions of the Scalp